 Bringing food onto Amtrak trains

-Alcohol On Amtrak – Purchasing & Bringing It Onboard
+Alcohol on Amtrak – Purchasing & Bringing It Onboard

 Passengers in coach class can bring alcohol on the train but cannot consume it in public areas such as coach seats, business class, or lounge areas.
 The lesson is that if you bring alcohol, please store and leave it.